-Chinese cuisine has long history and is an important part of Chinese culture.
-Influenced by the natural geography, climatic conditions and resource products of this area, different regions of China have different cuisines and food cultures.
-China's extensive high-speed network has covered numerous cities and towns.
-You can sample the cuisine of different cities in one day by taking high-speed trains from one city to the other.
+Chinese cuisine has a long history and is an important part of Chinese culture.
+Influenced by the natural geography, climatic conditions and local resource products, different regions of China have different cuisines and food cultures.
+China's extensive high-speed railway network has covered numerous cities and towns.
+You can sample the cuisine of different cities in one day by taking high-speed trains from one city to another.
 Check the popular high-speed train routes to plan your trip.

 Beijing–Xi'an High-Speed Railway